-As discussed in Note 1, the financial statements present only the Building Fund specific to Measure T and are not intended to present fairly the financial position and results of operation of Hemet Unified School District in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Building Fund specific to Measure T and are not intended to present fairly the financial position and results of operations of the Hemet Unified School District in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Building Fund (Measure T) of the Hemet Unified School District at June 30, 2011, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to previously present fairly, in all material respects, the financial position of the Building Fund (Measure T) of the Hemet Unified School District as of June 30, 2012, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.